-Overall, costing for reintegration is challenging.
-The costs of reintegration services vary between countries and regions, and it is often unclear how many children will need support in any given context.
+reintegration services vary between countries and regions, and it is often unclear how many children will need support in any given context.
 There may be a reluctance among children and their families to openly discuss association, and humanitarian actors may have limited qualitative information on which to plan the assistance given.
 There are also variances for individual children during each year of reintegration, and there may be new participants year on year.
-Reintegration programmes increasingly occur in the midst of ongoing conflicts, making it hard to predict challenges over time.
+Reintegration programs increasingly occur in the midst of ongoing conflicts, making it hard to predict challenges over time.